COVID-19: Updates & resources for our community members

 Selectmen’s Meetings / Agendas or follow-up items contact Heidi Carlson firstname.lastname@example.org 895 2226 x 301

-Fremont Public Library – Closed to the public but currently doing Bookmobile deliveries and curbside pickup by appointment at the Library.
-Email Library Director Eric Abney at firstname.lastname@example.org (email is the best method) or call 895 9543 and leave a message.
+Fremont Public Library – Closed to the public and no longer able to do curbside pickup based on recommendation from the NH State Library.
+Converting to all online services and tech support.
+Email Library Director Eric Abney at email@example.com (email is the best method) or call 895 9543 and leave a message.

 Town fee schedule if you need to submit a check with a permit application: https://www.fremont.nh.gov/town-administrator/pages/fee-schedule